 ToolkitBook

-Image Format Converter - Change Images to PNG, JPEG, WebP, BMP
+Image Format Converter: Convert to PNG, JPEG, WebP, or BMP Online

-Switch image formats without sending files anywhere.
-Drop or browse for a PNG, JPEG, WebP, GIF, BMP, AVIF, SVG, or TIFF, then pick one or more output formats and hit Convert.
-A quality slider for JPEG and WebP lets you trade file size for sharpness.
-Everything runs locally through the Canvas API—your files stay on your computer.
+Switch between image formats without ever sending your files to a server.
+Simply upload a PNG, JPEG, WebP, GIF, BMP, AVIF, SVG, or TIFF, then select one or more output formats to begin.
+A quality slider for JPEG and WebP allows you to balance file size against image clarity.
+All processing happens locally on your machine via the Canvas API, ensuring your files remain private.

 📁